halimul/DataAnalytic/Diagnosis of Covid 19/README.md

 ## Description Project

-Repository ini berisi semua file yang dibutuhkan untuk melakukan deployment model Machine Learning untuk Diagnosis Covid 19 menggunakan.
-Adapun model yang digunakan bernama Categorical Naive Bayes.
-Model ini sudah di evaluasi dan memiliki tingkat akurasi tertinggi dari dua model Machine Learning lainya yaitu Multibinomial Naive Bayes, dan Decision Tree Classifier.
-Model akan memprediksi input berupa parameter yang diprediksi pada target terindikasi Covid atau tidak(Poisitif atau Negatif).
+This repository contains all the files needed to deploy the Machine Learning model for Covid 19 Diagnosis using.
+The model used is called Categorical Naive Bayes.
+This model has been evaluated and has the highest accuracy rate of the other two Machine Learning models, namely Multibinomial Naive Bayes, and Decision Tree Classifier.
+The model will predict the input in the form of predicted parameters on the target indicating Covid or not (Positive or Negative).

 ## Dataset